Manish Sharma, January 18, 2021

 |13||Security||Intermediate; neither high nor low||Low|

 Bluetooth and NFC are two innovative technologies that make connections between two devices over short ranges.
-Both wireless technologies relatively low deployment costs and are simple to use.
+Both wireless technologies have relatively low deployment costs and are simple to use.

 But both are wireless transfer methods that are very different from each other and have different purposes.